EloiStree/OpenUPM_WsAsymAuth/README.md

 # OpenUPM: WsAsymAuth

-WebSocket tunnel between Unity3D and a server running asymmetric encryption with MetaMask as the identity verification mechanism.
+WebSocket tunnel between Unity3D and a server running asymmetric encryption for login.
 This setup allows any public-private key system to establish a connection handshake via WebSocket from Unity3D.

-Note: I am not an expert in this field.
-Do not use this for professional purposes with serious consequences.

 See [https://github.com/EloiStree/2025_01_01_APIntPushIID](https://github.com/EloiStree/2025_01_01_APIntPushIID) for server example.

 ### Context

 I worked for months on RSA, only to learn that ECC, which Ethereum uses, is what I should use to work with Ethereum and MetaMask.
-However, ECC, Nethereum, and Bouncy Castle are beyond my skill set if I want to make them work across all platforms: Playstation, Nintedo, Mac, Linux, UWP ...
+However, ECC, Nethereum, and Bouncy Castle are are not cross platforms: Playstation, Nintedo, Mac, Linux, UWP ...
 After losing weeks on the topic, I returned to RSA for Unity3D.

-During my exploration of ECC, I realized that I could use a coaster concept with RSA, allowing RSA to work on behalf of the MetaMask account.
+During my exploration of ECC, I realized that I could use a coaster concept with RSA, allowing RSA to work on behalf of the ECC keys.

-If you know how to create simple code to have the following on all Unity3D platforms:
-- **GetPublicAddress**, **Sign**, and **Verify** from an Ethereum private key.
-Please ping me **@EloiStree** on Discord.

 ### See Also